helmorritualo/task-tracker-api/README.md

 # Task Tracker API

-A robust RESTful API for task management built with TypeScript, Hono, and MongoDB.
+A RESTful API for task management built with TypeScript, Hono, and MongoDB.

 ## Features